• Skip to primary navigation

 The combination of creamy avocado, sweet red capsicum and aromatic mint dressed in zesty lime and smooth avocado oil make an incredibly refreshing combination.

-If you are a mango lover like you may like to try our healthy Kale Mango Salad, our lip-smacking Thai Mango Salad or our Mango Fruit Salad for a refreshing summer dessert option.
+If you are a mango lover like I am then you may like to try our healthy Kale Mango Salad, our lip-smacking Thai Mango Salad or our Mango Fruit Salad for a refreshing summer dessert option.

 Ingredients and Substitutions